-The center is staffed by a licensed mental health provider and a non-licensed therapist in training.
+The center is staffed by a licensed mental health provider and an outreach coordinator.
 Hours and availability are posted and updated each semester on the Wellness Center's website.
 Students are encouraged to drop in at ED217, located within the Student Community Resource Center.
 Since Wellness staff availability is limited, it may be preferable to call ahead or email for an appointment.
 Wellness Center contact information:

-- 626.571.8811 extension 452 - email wellness@uwest.edu
+626.571.8811 extension 452

+I email wellness@uwest.edu